Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

-This work arose as part of my Ph.D. thesis at the Chinese Academy of Sciences under the supervision of Professor Liming Ge.
-We refer to \cite{Co,KR} for basics and preliminary results in operator algebra, to \cite{Blo-Cop,IK} for that on topological dynamics and number theory.
+This work arose as part of my Ph.D. thesis at the Chinese Academy of Sciences \cite{FW} under the supervision of Professor Liming Ge.
+We refer to \cite{Co,KR} for basics and preliminary results in operator algebra, to \cite{Gl,IK} for that on topological dynamics and number theory.

-{\bf Acknowledgements.} I am very grateful to my advisor Professor Liming Ge for encouraging me in this research and for his guidance.
-I would like to thank Dr. Boqing Xue and Professor Wei Yuan for valuable discussions.
-I heartly thank Professor Jinxin Xue for providing helpful comments and suggestions on the manuscript.
-This research was supported in part by the University of New Hampshire, by the AMSS of the Chinese Academy of Sciences, and by Grant TRT 0159 from the Templeton Religion Trust.
+{\bf Acknowledgements.} I am indebted to my advisor Liming Ge for encouraging me in this research.
+I am very grateful to Peter Sarnak for insightful comments on the manuscript.
+I heartily thank Jinxin Xue for providing helpful comments and suggestions on the manuscript.
+I would like to thank Arthur Jaffe for his support, and Boqing Xue and Wei Yuan for valuable discussions.
+This research was supported in part by the University of New Hampshire, by the AMSS of the Chinese Academy of Sciences, and by Grant TRT 0159 from the Templeton Religion Trust, and by the fellowship of China Postdoctoral Science Foundation 2020M670273.